soderalohastrom/huihui-mana-o/memory-bank/systemPatterns.md

 The system is designed with a clear separation of concerns:

 1.  **`src` (Vite + React Frontend)**: A Vite-powered React application that serves as the user-facing interface.
-It handles all rendering, user interaction, and state management via Convex hooks.
 2.  **`convex` (Convex Backend)**: The backend-as-a-service that manages all data, business logic, and real-time communication.

-This pattern keeps frontend and backend code logically separate but co-located in the same repository, simplifying dependency management and ensuring consistency.
+This pattern keeps frontend and backend code logically separate but co-located in the same repository.

 ## 2. Data Flow Pattern: Capture -> Augment -> Organize -> Present

-The application's data flow is linear and unidirectional, ensuring a predictable and scalable process for handling thoughts.
+The application's data flow is linear and unidirectional:

 ```mermaid
 graph TD